CS5008Fall2025/c-practice-zembug/README.md

 Link to Assignment on Github: (https://github.com/CS5008Fall2025/c-practice-zembug)

-How many hours did it take you to complete this assignment (estimate)?
+How many hours did it take you to complete this assignment (estimate)? ~25 hours

 Did you collaborate with any other students/TAs/Professors?
 If so, tell us who and in what capacity.
 - one per row, add more if needed